The Waterworks Museum is a not for profit museum structured as a company limited by guarantee and a registered charity.

 The Museum always has projects under way from the rescue and restoration of engines, pumps or other relevant machinery, to major and minor building projects.
 Making the collection widely accessible to visitors is very important and new display projects are continuously planned and carried out.
 Such projects require capital funding and the Museum approaches various funding bodies with appropriate proposals.

 The Museum is wholly governed, managed and operated by Volunteers and has no paid staff.

 The governing body is the Council of Management, the members of which are charity trustees.
 The day-to-day management of the Museum is delegated to Trustees elected annually to serve as Directors, who collectively oversee the activities of the Museum’s Volunteers.

 The Council of Management comprises 18 trustees, five of who have been appointed as Directors.
 The Council meets at least four times a year and is accountable to the Members of the Museum, of which there are currently around 180.
-The Directors attend the Museum most Tuesdays and meet regularly.
+The Directors attend the Museum most Tuesdays and meet collectively on a regular basis.